11 Common Customer Feedback Mistakes to Avoid

 7. Only asking Yes/No questions instead of being specific

-Yes/No questions are easy to analyze and allow customers to complete the survey easily.
+Yes/No questions are easy to analyze and allow customers to complete the survey quickly.
 However, they give you fewer insights and generic takeaways.

 It’s always best to include open-ended questions in feedback surveys.
 They allow customers to provide in-depth information for a question.
 You will get the chance to gain more meaningful insights and use them for product development and further customer sentiment.